You may wish to read an introduction to this section first.

 A faravar, a Zoroastrian symbol at the Temple of Yazd, recalling a similar symbol at the Tomb of Darius the Great at Naqsh-e Rostam

 The Sassanid kings who ruled Persia from 228 AD to the Arab invasion in 633-651 endorsed Zoroastrianism as the sole religion of their empire.
 The long confrontation between Sassanids and Byzantines was to some extent a religious war between Zoroastrians and Christians.
 In 614 Sassanid King Khosrau II seized Jerusalem and carried away the True Cross from the Holy Sepulchre to Ctesiphon, his capital.
 He conquered Syria, Palestine and Egypt profiting from the rifts among different Christian creeds, but his attempts to impose Zoroastrianism facilitated the reaction of Byzantine Emperor Heraclius.
-The latter won back the lost territories by 628 and recovered the True Cross (you may wish to see a fresco by Piero della Francesca celebrating Heraclius' victory - it opens in another window).
+The latter won back the lost territories by 628 and recovered the True Cross.

 Yazd - Zoroastrian Museum - painting showing symbols of the current Zoroastrian religion framed by decorative elements taken from the Gate of All Nations at Persepolis